 Buying organic clothing is much better for your health and the health of your loved ones.

-In addition to receiving immediate benefits by reducing your exposure to toxins, you also reduce the exposure for future generations plus you’ll save money because your clothes will lost longer.
+In addition to receiving immediate benefits by reducing your exposure to toxins, you also reduce the exposure for future generations plus you’ll save money because your clothes will last longer.

 What do you think?
 If you already wear organic clothing let me know the brand.
 If you don’t, will you start switching to organic?